At least 100 acres of parks and open space, priority housing programs for existing residents, and much more

 Download the Prevailing Vision summary

-The priorities outlined above come from these forms of public input:
+The priorities outlined above came from these forms of public input:

 Community Navigators aim to encourage participation from underrepresented populations, including seniors, youth, Latinx, African Americans, and renters in the Northeast Park Hill, Elyria Swansea, and Clayton neighborhoods.
 Each navigator was experienced in working with culturally diverse populations and pledged to be a neutral facilitator.
 Navigators were prohibited from taking a stance on any specific outcome related to the golf course.

-- 18 Community Talks, which were small group conversations of around 8-12 people, and
+- hosted 6 Community Talks, which were small group conversations of around 8-12 people,

 - 101 one-on-one conversations.